 This is a sweet book by Anne Graham Lotz I read with Matt and Annalise after Dan died.
-With my older kids, we looked at what the Bible says about heaven along with a thick book answering questions about life after death and heaven.
-But I needed a resource for my youngest kids.
-I so appreciated being able to snuggle, read together and talk about all what it’s like for our loved ones in heaven and what awaits us.
+My older kids and I looked at what the Bible says about heaven along with a thick book answering questions about life after death and heaven.
+But I needed a resource for my youngest kids and so appreciated being able to snuggle, read together and talk about what it’s like for our loved ones in heaven and what awaits us.

 Another book in a series to help children understand and anticipate the feelings that can come with grief and be okay with not feeling okay.

 This isn’t a book on grief, but it’s a Christian classic on suffering and difficulty in the life of a Christian.
-This particular book has been adapted for children and has beautiful illustrations.
-It’s not just for children; it was hugely healing for my teens and for me.
+This is an adaptation for children with beautiful illustrations.
+But it’s not just for children; it was hugely healing for my teens and for me.
 We read it slowly, a couple of pages each day, talking about the Biblical truth portrayed in the story.
 Highly recommended.

 I hope these books for children’s grief help you help your child.
 Let me know if you have a book that you’d recommend to help children through grief!